Logistics Safety and

 Quality risk assessment

 Nippon Soda actively engages in quality risk assessment with the goal of preventing the occurrence of productrelated complaints and the recurrence of such complaints.
-We make continuous efforts to identify qualityrelated risks from each manufacturing site and reduce the risks, especially the high-risk A and B grades.
+We make continuous efforts to identify qualityrelated risks from each manufacturing site and reduce the risks, especially the high-risk A and B ranks.

-Efforts to Achieve Zero Product-Related Complaints
+Efforts to Achieve Zero Product-related Complaints

 To eliminate product-related complaints, we conduct quality risk assessments to identify and reduce risks.
 We are also working to reduce product-related complaints due to human error through human error prevention training for employees.